 What has ASDA done?

-ASDA recognizes that as future dentists, ACA will have a significant impact on its members.
-At National Dental Student Lobby Day in April 2013, ASDA members advocated against the ACA-implemented 2.3% medical and dental device tax on materials such as supplies, instruments and equipment.
+ASDA recognizes that as future dentists, its members will be impacted by the ACA.
+For example, ASDA members advocated against the ACA-implemented 2.3% medical and dental device tax on materials such as supplies, instruments and equipment.
 This excise tax also applies to devices manufactured by dental laboratories and orthodontic manufacturers.
-ASDA believes this tax to be a burdensome cost to the dentist or dental clinic that will likely be passed onto the patient or result in higher dental school tuition.
+The concern is that the tax will be a burdensome cost to the dentist or dental clinic that will likely be passed onto the patient or result in higher dental school tuition.